wizyoung/DiffTracker/README.md

 # Diff Tracker

-A powerful VS Code extension that visually tracks file changes in real-time with an intuitive diff display.
+Diff Tracker is a VS Code extension that records file changes and shows a Git-like inline diff directly in the editor.

 ## Features

-- **📍 Activity Bar Integration**: Convenient sidebar icon for easy access
+- Activity Bar view for tracked changes
+- Recording mode to start and stop tracking
+- Inline diff with added/removed highlights
+- Side-by-side diff on demand
+- Hover details for deleted/modified content
-- **🎥 Recording Mode**: Start/stop tracking file changes with a single click
+- Multi-file tracking with timestamps
-- **🎨 Visual Diff Display**: Beautiful, color-coded diff view showing additions (green) and deletions (red)
-- **📄 Multi-file Support**: Track changes across multiple files simultaneously
-- **⏱️ Timestamp Tracking**: See when each change was made
-- **🔍 Line-by-line Comparison**: Detailed view with line numbers for both original and modified content
+- Revert per file or revert all
+- Clear all tracked diffs
+- Editor title buttons for inline and side-by-side diff

 ## Usage

-1. **Open the Diff Tracker** by clicking the recording icon in the activity bar (leftmost sidebar)
+1. Open the Diff Tracker view from the Activity Bar.

-2. **Start Recording** by clicking the "Start Recording" button in the sidebar
+2. Click Start Recording.

-3. **Edit Files** - make changes to any files in your workspace
+3. Edit any file in your workspace.

-4. **View Diffs** - click "View Diffs" to see all tracked changes in a visual diff panel

-5. **Stop Recording** when you're done to prevent tracking new changes
+4. Click a file in the left list to open the inline diff.
+5. Use the editor title buttons to open:
+   - Inline Diff (single-column)
+   - Side-by-Side Diff
+6. Use Revert File or Revert All as needed.

-6. **Clear Diffs** to remove all tracked changes from the view
+7. Click Clear Diffs to remove all tracked changes.
+8. Click Stop Recording when you are done.

 ## How It Works

-When you start recording, Diff Tracker:
+When recording starts, Diff Tracker:
-1. Captures a snapshot of all currently open files
+1. Captures a baseline snapshot for files
-2. Monitors file changes in real-time
+2. Watches for content changes
-3. Generates visual diffs comparing original vs. modified content
-4. Displays changes with syntax highlighting and line numbers
+3. Builds inline and side-by-side diffs
+4. Updates the editor and the changes view in real time

 ## Installation

 ### From VSIX
-1. Download the `.vsix` file
+1. Download the .vsix file
 2. Open VS Code
-3. Go to Extensions view (Cmd+Shift+X)
+3. Open Extensions (Cmd+Shift+X)
-4. Click the "..." menu → "Install from VSIX..."
+4. Click ... -> Install from VSIX...
-5. Select the downloaded `.vsix` file
+5. Select the downloaded .vsix

 ### Development
-1. Clone this repository
+1. Clone the repository
-2. Run `npm install`
+2. Run npm install
-3. Run `npm run compile`
+3. Run npm run compile
-4. Press F5 to launch Extension Development Host
+4. Press F5 to launch the Extension Development Host

 ## Requirements